websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ![Figure 2: Example of the settings before creating the profile.](./installing-on-websphere/images/02.png)

-Lastly , shut down the application server.
+Lastly, shut down the application server.

 ### Configuring the WebSphere Application Server